-A Site-Specific Health and Safety Plan (HASP) has been prepared for groundwater monitoring, operations, and maintenance, and drilling activities.
+A Site-Specific Health and Safety Plan (HASP) will be prepared for groundwater monitoring, operations, maintenance, and drilling activities.
 The HASP includes guidance on the personal protective equipment (PPE) necessary for field activities, identified hazards associated with the field activities, and directions to the nearest medical facility.
-Flame-resistant clothing and level D protective equipment will be worn, as required.
+Flame-resistant clothing and Level D protective equipment will be worn, as required.
 A copy of the HASP will be on site at all times while work is being performed.
 The HASP will apply to EPCGP employees, MWH's subcontractors, and visitors at the Site.
-Typically, subcontractors will operate under their own HASP, which will be prior to the start of the project.
+Typically, subcontractors will operate under their own HASP, which will be reviewed and referenced by MWH prior to the start of the project.